alphagov/paas-billing/README.md

 You will need:

-* The aws cli tools and relevent keys
+* The aws cli tools and relevant keys
 * A paas-cf dev environment

 Use the provided `run-dev` make target to run all application components and connect it to a development instance of paas-cf: